T

 neighborhood

-A vibrant and eclectic street known for its mix of cafes, restaurants, art galleries, and shops.
-It's a great place for a leisurely evening stroll, enjoying the local atmosphere and perhaps some street art.
+A vibrant and lively street known for its eclectic mix of cafes, restaurants, shops, and art galleries.
+It's a great place for a leisurely stroll and to soak in Amman's modern atmosphere.

 Day 2 · Amman